-With the back-to-school season upon us, it is time to begin planning for the first-week-of-school activities you’ll complete this school year.
+It’s time to go back to school!
+With the back-to-school season upon us, it is time to start planning back-to-school activities for the first week of school.
 Here are 15 engaging and fun first-day and first-week school activities for middle and high school students.

 1. Student survey

 Having students complete a classroom survey during the first week of school is a great way to get to know your new students.
 I’ve used this free back-to-school survey for years, and it is such a valuable tool because I get to know key information about my students right away.

 After my students complete this survey, I keep them behind my desk organized alphabetically by class period in a binder.
 This survey is also included in my Back-to-School Stations and my Back to School Activities for Secondary ELA pack.

 A one-word project is a fun and simple way to start the school year.
 I use 4×6 notecards and have students think of just one word they want to embody their school year.
 I provide students with markers and other art supplies and encourage students to fill out the entire card.